CS207-group2/project-working/docs/README.md

 - inspect: to determine how many arguments there are to a function, which is necessary for the calculation of the Jacobian matrix

 # Future Implementations
+The following are some of the extensions we are thinking about implementing in the future:
 - Newton's method
 - Visualization of the value and derivative at each step of the forward mode
+- Reverse Mode